JiaweiZhuang/CS205_final_project/README.md

 It is also worth mentioning that, NetCDF is the standard data format used for the Intergovernmental Panel on Climate Change (IPCC) report :)

 # References
+Coughlin, K., and Lesley Janet Gray.
+"A continuum of sudden stratospheric warmings." *Journal of the Atmospheric Sciences* 66.2 (2009): 531-540.